wsargent/docker-cheat-sheet/README.md

-﻿# Docker Cheat Sheet
+# Docker Cheat Sheet

-NOTE: This used to be a gist that continually expanded.
-It's now a GitHub project because it's considerably easier for other people to edit, fix and expand on Docker using Github.
-Just click  [README.md](https://github.com/wsargent/docker-cheat-sheet/blob/master/README.md), and then on the "writing pen" icon on the right to edit.
+> See something wrong or want to add to this?
+Click [README.md](https://github.com/wsargent/docker-cheat-sheet/blob/master/README.md), and then on the "writing pen" icon on the right to edit and submit a pull request!

 * [Why](#why)
 * [Prerequisites](#prerequisites)